ghc/ghc/docs/users_guide/profiling.rst

 but they differ in how the live heap is broken down into bands.
 The following RTS options select which break-down to use:

+.. rts-flag:: -hT

+    Breaks down the graph by heap closure type.

 .. rts-flag:: -hc
               -h